Recipe: Danish Koldskål – Chilled Buttermilk Soup

 Notes

-If you can’t find tykmælk (Danish soured milk), you can use buttermilk instead (4 cups in total).
+Tykmælk: If you can’t find tykmælk (Danish soured milk), you can use buttermilk instead (4 cups in total).
 In Denmark, some people make koldskål with buttermilk only.
-Though if you like the consistency a little thicker, as I do, you could also add Greek yogurt or sour cream instead of soured milk.
+Though if you like the consistency a little thicker, as I do, you could also add Greek yogurt, Icelandic Skyr, or low fat sour cream, instead of tykmælk.

 Recipe: Kammerjunkere – Double-baked biscuits for Danish Koldskål >>